Fast-64/fast64/fast64_internal/f3d/glTF/README.md

 ## Overview

-This extension implements f3dex1 material features, which only differs in the inclusion of the G_CLIPPING geometry mode, it mostly exists for completeness as G_CLIPPING is on by default and is crucial in performance.
+This extension implements f3dex1 material features, which only differs in the inclusion of the G_CLIPPING geometry mode, it mostly exists for completeness as G_CLIPPING is on by default and is crucial for performance.

 ### JSON Schema